DeepPavlovAdmin/convai/README.md

     - we give a brief overview of the challenge;
     - show how to run baselines;
     - answer all your questions.
 - July 30, 2020: Don't want to miss any updates please register [here](https://docs.google.com/forms/d/e/1FAIpQLSer8lvNvtt-SBwEtqZKjMtPJRWmw5zHUxoNgRJntzBIuVXrmw/viewform)
+- August 4, 2020: Google is sponsoring the competion prize (see the details below)

+# Prize

+Google is sponsoring the competition prize with the GCP Credits, which we are planning to award as follows:

+* 1st place: 2'500 credits
+* 2nd place: 1'500 credits
+* 3rd place: 1'000 credits

+**IMPORTANT!** Please note that GCP Credits can only be granted where available and are subject to the [Terms and Conditions](https://cloud.google.com/terms?hl=en) and product availability.
+If the competition winner is from a region where the program is not launched, we will, unfortunately, not be able to issue the prize.

 # Challenge Design